 Game Review: Tokimeki Memorial Girl’s Side 2nd Season

-I admit it: I'm a sucker for otome games (female-oriented Japanese dating sim-type games).
+I admit it: I’m a sucker for otome games (female-oriented Japanese dating sim games).
 If they were ever officially released in English, I would probably be broke because of them.

 The target audience for these games are teenagers, and I'm definitely not a teenager...but there are other fangirls out there who are about my age (or a little older, even) and still enjoy games like Tokimeki Memorial: Girl's Side (TMGS).
 I guess for some, it's fun to relive the old excitement of having a crush on an upperclassman, or falling in love with your best friend.

-I found Tokimeki Memorial Girl's Side: 2nd Season (TMGS2) to be more fun to play than the first game.
-The TMGS2 characters just seem to be more appealing to me than ones in the first game, plus the relationship developments seemed more believable (especially for the hidden characters).
+I found Tokimeki Memorial Girl’s Side: 2nd Season (TMGS2) to be more fun to play than the first game.
+The TMGS2 characters are just more appealing to me than ones in the first game, plus the relationship developments seemed more believable (especially for the hidden characters).
 The in-game artwork seems to be much more polished in this game, too.

 There aren't a lot of differences between the first and second games with regards to general gameplay, though; the silly Sports Day and Valentine's Day mini-games are still in here, you still need to build up the heroine's parameters (Fitness, Style, etc.) to get the guy you want, and, of course, who can forget about dating?